Skip to content

 2. The services are in the person's Best Interests.

-Under Section 8 of the Act the Decision Maker is able to arrange payment for any services they arrange from the person's financial resources.
+Under Section 8 of the Act, the Decision Maker is able to arrange payment for any services they arrange from the person's financial resources.

 However, it is not lawful for a Decision Maker providing necessary care services for the person to:

-1. Take their own payment for services from the person's financial resource; or
+1. Take payment for their own services from the person's financial resource; or

 There is a duty under the Act for all persons and organisations with a responsibility for making decisions, or carrying out acts when a person lacks capacity to have regard to the code at all times, regardless of the existence of other guidance.

-If it appears to a Court or Tribunal conducting any criminal or civil proceedings that a failure to comply with the code has occurred this will be taken into account in any subsequent determination they make.
+If it appears to a Court or Tribunal conducting any criminal or civil proceedings that a failure to comply with the code has occurred this may be taken into account in any subsequent determination they make.

 Click here to access the Code of Practice for the Mental Capacity Act 2005.